-Among 50 international teams applying, Team Briq-SchaumanNordgren-Levinsen were pre-qualified among 4 teams to develop a vision and masterplan for the Tibble-Åva area (Tibble-Åvatriangln) in Täby: one of the fastest growing areas of the Stockholm Metropolitan Area.
+Among 50 international teams applying, Team BRIQ-SchaumanNordgren-Levinsen were pre-qualified among 4 teams to develop a vision and masterplan for the Tibble-Åva area (Tibble-Åvatriangln) in Täby: one of the fastest growing areas of the Stockholm Metropolitan Area.
 The Tibble-Åva triangle is a strong infrastructural node of the region – and situated at the threshold between the urban metropolis and the natural reservoirs.

 The Tibble-Åva Triangle is today cut off on several sides of the infrastructure.
-Toward the north there is a connection to the existing Täby centre and with the church as a current and future landmark.
+Toward the north there is a connection to the existing Täby center with the church as a current and future landmark.
 The proposal converts the existing barriers into new specific places with unique identities, tying the area seamlessly together with the surrounding context.
 The transit zones will have great significance for the new district.
 They are places for exchange and variation as opposed to physical barriers and sharp boundaries.
 In Täby, we create meeting places instead of delimitations and restrictions!

 Public spaces as iconic urban dynamos

 Rather than creating iconic architecture, as asked for in the brief, we devised an alternative vision: the urban spaces, shared by all the residents, should be signatures giving the area a strong identity and ensure coherence.
 These include the southern cloudburst park (‘Åva engar’ and ‘Åvatrappan’), the combined soccer fields, sports hub and park bridging the railroad toward Grindtorpsparken, and the central knowledge plaza (‘Kunskapstorget’).